 They are not.
 Every child is born with some talent or other, be it sporting, artistic or musical.
 A child discovers that he can make nice sound with a guitar after twanging randomly and playing the odd note.
 A child discovers that he can make pictures with a pencil and paper after scrawling randomly and drawing circles and squares and spirals.
 A child discovers that he can control the way he kicks a ball around the field after randomly knocking it around with his feet.
 And as time goes by, those abilities become more advanced and sophisticated.
 Some children don’t really develop those abilities until they’re well into their teens.
 Others develop them quite early on, and with the right guidance they can really become virtuosi.

 Many of the cynics and naysayers watching these videos only see chldren dressed up like performing monkeys, a product of a society that is bankrupt, brainwashed and on the verge of collapse.
 They don’t understand that these children really enjoy playing music.
-Their parents approve of it and so does the Great Leader Kim Jong-il.
+Their parents approve of it and so does the Dear Leader Kim Jong-il.
 (Would they be on national television if he didn’t?)

 Children could not possibly perform like this if their hearts weren’t in it.
 I never became a footballer because I was never interested in football and nothing anyone did could make me play.
 I was good at drawing and my parents realised that and they encouraged me.
 My drawings became better as a result and that got me more praise and encouragement, not just from my parents but from many others.